nathamanath/blog/articles/learning-rust.md

       // compare slice to each key on left.
       // if matches key, return value on right.
-      // _ is anything not named above
+      // _ is anything not specified above
       // exhaustiveness checking... it is possible that slice could not match any
       // so _ branch is required
       match slice {